Aerty-G/wp-discord-embedded-post/README.md

 ## 🚀 How It Works

-The plugin hooks into WordPress's `transition_post_status` action to detect when posts are published or updated.
+The plugin hooks into WordPress's `transition_post_status` action to detect when posts are published.
 It then:

 1. Checks if the post belongs to a monitored category
 2. Constructs a rich embed message using your templates